 It is well-established that the amendment process under Article V was supposed to be neither extraordinarily difficult nor extraordinarily easy.
 It was meant to strike a balance between these two extremes.
-In Federalist No. 43, James Madison wrote that Article V "guards equally against that extreme facility, which would render the Constitution too mutable; and that extreme difficulty, which might perpetuate its discovered faults."
-If anything, the balance struck by Article V between facility and difficulty was meant to allow for amendments to be accomplished more easily than was the Founders' experience in attempting to revise the Articles of Confederation.
+In Federalist No. 43, James Madison wrote that Article V "guards equally against that extreme facility, which would render the Constitution too mutable; and that extreme difficulty, which might perpetuate its discovered faults."53 If anything, the balance struck by Article V between facility and difficulty was meant to allow for amendments to be accomplished more easily than was the Founders' experience in attempting to revise the Articles of Confederation.

-During the New Jersey ratification debates, for example, the New Jersey Journal wrote that the Constitution included "an easy mode for redress and amendment in case the theory should disappoint when reduced to practice."
-Similarly, at the time of the Connecticut ratification debates, Roger Sherman wrote, "If, upon experience, it should be found deficient, [the Constitution] provides an easy and peaceable mode of making amendments."
-Likewise, in Federalist No. 85, Alexander Hamilton stated there was "no comparison between the facility of affecting an amendment, and that of establishing in the first instance a complete Constitution."
+During the New Jersey ratification debates, for example, the New Jersey Journal wrote that the when reduced to practice."54 Similarly, at the time of the Connecticut ratification debates, Roger Sherman wrote, "If, upon experience, it should be found deficient, [the Constitution] provides an easy and peaceable mode of making amendments."55 Likewise, in Federalist No. 85, Alexander Hamilton stated there was "no comparison between the facility of affecting an amendment, and that of establishing in the first instance a complete